Shelby M. Balik

 You'll learn to write, too.
 So go ahead and follow your passion.
 Your humanities

-will serve you well, even if you never teach a class.
+degree will serve you well, even if you never teach a class.

 Resources